ory/kratos/internal/httpclient/docs/V0alpha2Api.md

     id := "id_example" // string | ID is the identity's ID.
     perPage := int64(789) // int64 | Items per Page  This is the number of items per page. (optional) (default to 250) page := int64(789) // int64 | Pagination Page (optional) (default to 0)
-    activeOnly := true // bool | ActiveOnly is a boolean flag that filters out inactive sessions. (optional) (default to false)
+    activeOnly := true // bool | ActiveOnly is a boolean flag that filters out sessions based on the state.
+If no value is provided, all sessions are returned. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)